AllanWang/McGill-Public/Comp-550/notes.md

     * Meaning of words - lexical semantics
 * Referent - person/thing to which a expression refers
 * Extensional definition - all things for which a definition applies, as opposed to intention or comprehension
-* Intensional definition - necessary and sufficient conditions to be a telephone
+* Intensional definition - necessary and sufficient conditions
 * Multiple words can refer to the same referent.
 Used in different contexts &rarr; different senses.
     * Example of venus, morning star, evening star, which are all venus
 * Hyponym/hypernym - ISA (is a) relationship